Groucho Marx: Vaudeville

 Marx started his career in vaudeville in 1905 when he joined up with an act called The Leroy Trio.
 He answered a newspaper want ad by a man named Robin Leroy who was looking for a boy to join his group as a singer.
 Marx was hired along with fellow vaudeville actor Johnny Morris.
 Through this act, Marx got his first taste of life as a vaudeville performer.
 In 1909, Marx and his brothers had become a group act, at first called The Three Nightingales and later The Four Nightingales.
 The brothers' mother, Minnie Marx, was the group's manager, putting them together and booking their shows.
 The group had a rocky start, performing in less than adequate venues and rarely, if ever, being paid for their performances.
-Eventually brother Milton (Gummo) would leave the act to serve in World War I and was replaced by Herbert (Zeppo), and the group became known as the Marx Brothers.
+Eventually brother Milton (Gummo) left the act to serve in World War I and was replaced by Herbert (Zeppo), and the group became known as the Marx Brothers.
 Their first successful show was Fun In Hi Skule (1910).

-Hollywood
+Motion pictures

-Marx made 26 movies, 13 of which include his brothers Chico and Harpo.
-Marx developed a routine as a wisecracking hustler with a distinctive chicken-walking lope, an exaggerated greasepaint mustache and eyebrows and an ever-present cigar, improvising insults to stuffy dowagers (frequently played by his old friend Margaret Dumont) and anyone else who stood in his way.
+Marx made 26 movies, including 13 with his brothers Chico and Harpo.
+Marx developed a routine as a wisecracking hustler with a distinctive chicken-walking lope, an exaggerated greasepaint moustache and eyebrows and an ever-present cigar, improvising insults to stuffy dowagers (frequently played by Margaret Dumont) and anyone else who stood in his way.
 As the Marx Brothers, he and his brothers starred in a series of popular stage shows and movies.

-Their first movie was a silent film made in 1921 that was never released, and is believed to have been destroyed at the time.
-A decade later, the team made two of their Broadway hits—The Cocoanuts and Animal Crackers—into movies.
+Their first movie was a silent film made in 1921 that was only shown once, in the Bronx, and is believed to have been destroyed shortly afterward.
+A decade later, the team made their last two Broadway shows—The Cocoanuts and Animal Crackers—into movies.
 Other successful films were Monkey Business, Horse Feathers, Duck Soup and A Night at the Opera.
 One quip from Marx concerned his response to Sam Wood, the director of A Night at the Opera.
 Furious with the Marx Brothers' ad-libs and antics on the set, Wood yelled in disgust: "You can't make an actor out of clay."
 Marx responded, "Nor a director out of Wood."

 Marx also worked as a radio comedian and show host.
 One of his earliest stints was a short-lived series in 1932, Flywheel, Shyster and Flywheel, costarring Chico.
 Though most of the scripts and discs were thought to have been destroyed, all but one of the scripts were found in 1988 in the Library of Congress.